-3) Don't Be Defensive
+3) Be Confident, Not Defensive

 If a client questions your fee, your first reaction might be to become defensive.
-But it’s important to get away from that mind-set.
+But it’s important to move away from that mind-set.
 Instead, be confident and genuine while not underplaying all that you do for your clients.

 Do you consistently deliver the services that you promise?
 Do you believe that you are worth the fee?
 The answer to both questions will likely be “yes.”
 You earn your fee and deserve to get paid for what you do.
-Moreover, your experience and credentials help justify what you are worth.
+And your experience and credentials help justify what you are worth.

-Also, keep in mind that just because a client inquires about your fee, it doesn’t mean that he or she wants you to lower it.
+Keep in mind that just because a client inquires about your fee, it doesn’t mean that he or she wants you to lower it.
 Perhaps he or she is merely looking for clarification and truly doesn’t understand how the fee schedule works.

-4) Stress the Importance of Service
+4) Emphasize the Value of Your Service

 This is another opportunity to talk about added value, highlighting the amount of time and effort that you and your staff put into the relationship.
 Again, be specific.
 It’s your responsibility to help clients make more informed decisions.